rustyeddy/rustyeddy.com/content/iot-project/_index.md

 ## The Minimum Viable Product

-Now that we have a pretty good idea of what we want to build we now need to plot our development plan.
-We are going to attempt to build this system according to _milestones_ that bring an interesting and useful feature to the project.
+Now that we have a pretty good idea of what we want to build we need to plot our development plan.
+We are going to attempt to build this project in _milestones_ that each bring an interesting and useful new feature to the project.

+Here is the order in which we will out this project.

 1. *Milestone 1 - Aggregation Hub* collect data published to MQTT topics and cache data in memory with a REST API